 A CNA job can be physically demanding at times with some unpleasant responsibilities, but the role also allows CNAs to build strong relationships with patients.

 While a CNA can be found in hospitals, the majority of them work in nursing and residential care facilities, where a CNA interact with patients on a regular basis and get to know them personally.
-If you’re interested in joining the health care field, becoming a Certified Nursing Assistant, also known as a CNA, nurses’ aid, home health aide a CNA program at Harborview School is a grate place to get your CNA training.
+If you’re interested in joining the health care field, becoming a Certified Nursing Assistant, also known as a CNA, nurses’ aid, home health aide a CNA Class at Harborview School is a grate place to get your CNA training.
 In our CNA program you will Learn which personal and professional traits you’ll need to succeed as a CNA.

 You should have and must have the following skills:

 In our CNA classes, you’ll learn about infection control, taking vital signs and delivering personal care.
 Topics also include communication skills and patients’ rights.
-Upon completing your cna training, you’ll take the CNA certification exam, which usually includes a multiple-choice exam and a manual skills test.
+Upon completing your CNA training, you’ll take the CNA certification exam, which usually includes a multiple-choice exam and a manual skills test.

 With a strong job outlook and flexible work hours, the CNA role is a great entry point into the healthcare field.
-Our CNA program is 6 weeks and 1 week of clinicals at a local Long Term Health Care Facility
+Our CNA program is 6 weeks and 1 week of clinical at a local Long Term Health Care Facility

 What education or certification will I need to become a certified nursing assistant?